 Transparency - a measure of sky clarity.
 Note the amount of cloud cover, what type of clouds (low thin clouds, high haze, thick cumulus, etc...) are present and if they effect your observation.
 A quantitative way to estimate transparency is to give the magnitude of the faintest star you can reliably detect with your naked eye (e.g. use the stars in the "pan" of the Little Dipper = Ursa Minor).
-The naked eye can see up to 6th magnitude under perfect conditions, but typical conditions at the nightlab area will have a limiting magnitude of 3.

-Date of Observation - date of actual observations.
+Date - date of actual observations.